 Anaemia is when you don’t have enough red blood cells or when the blood cells don’t have enough haemoglobin.

-Anaemia most often happens because of a lack of iron, which your body needs to make haemoglobin.
-This type of anaemia is known as iron-deficiency anaemia.
+The most common type of anaemia in children is iron-deficiency anaemia.
+Iron-deficiency anaemia happens because of a lack of iron, which your body needs to make haemoglobin.

-Your child might get iron-deficiency anaemia if your child isn’t getting enough iron from their diet.
+Babies might get iron-deficiency anaemia if they aren’t getting enough iron from their diets.

-Iron deficiency anaemia can be an issue for babies:
+Iron deficiency anaemia can also be an issue for babies: